Coronavirus (COVID-19): dropped kerb updates

 2 crossings at the same property: you can have 2 crossings to the same property as long as the minimum width of 2 metres is kept between them.

 Parking within your property: we won't be able to approve your application unless you're able to provide a suitable parking area within your property.
 This must be at least 4.8 metres long, measured from the front of the house to the boundary of your property.
 There must be enough space around this area for pedestrian access.

 No part of a vehicle parked within your property may project on to or over the highway.
 The crossing may not be used as a parking area and no part of it is exempted for the purpose of footway parking.

 Hardstandings: where you're intending to use gravel or a similar loose material for your hardstanding, you should consider the problem of some being carried on to the highway by the movement of vehicles.
 This is especially true where the surface comes up to the boundary.

 Where material of this type is used, concrete or blacktop should be laid in a 500mm strip from the boundary to the start of the gravelled area.
 This will help to reduce any problem.

 If the material is carried onto the highway, it will be your responsibility to remove it.

-Standard finish: The standard finish to crossings is blacktop.
+Standard finish: the standard finish to crossings is blacktop.
 Where a service strip exists, non-standard finish such as block paving may be permitted.
 Excessively bright colours or mixed finishers will not be permitted.

-Gates across vehicle entrance: Gates fitted across the vehicle entrance to your property may in no circumstances open outwards across the footpath or carriageway, as per Section 153 of the Highways Act 1980.
+Gates across vehicle entrance: gates fitted across the vehicle entrance to your property may in no circumstances open outwards across the footpath or carriageway, as per Section 153 of the Highways Act 1980.

-We may need to alter the layout of your vehicle crossing at any time due to modifications to the footway or verge.
-We'll make every effort to maintain access to your property and the occupiers of any affected premises will be given adequate notice of such works.
+Alterations to your dropped kerbs and vehicle access: we may need to alter the layout of your vehicle crossing at any time due to modifications to the footway or verge.
+We'll make every effort to maintain access to your property and give adequate notice of such works to the occupiers of any affected premises.